nihirash/zx-net-tools/irc/README.md

-# Simple IRC Client for ZX-Uno
+# Simple IRC Client for ZX-Spectrum

-This is client works only on zx-uno and compatible computers with UART-core and WiFi shield.
+This is client works on any zx spectrum with AY-chip and compatible computers and simple WiFi shield.

 ## Requirements

- * ZX-Uno with UART core active
+ * AY-3-8912
- * WiFi shield attached to ZX-Uno
+ * WiFi shield attached to it
  * WiFi settings stored via [iwconfig](https://github.com/nihirash/iwconfig)

 ## Usage

 Just run tap-file and application starts and in dialog mode ask all necessary data.

-If you have issue with dialing to IRC-server try use [esprst](http://www.zxuno.com/forum/viewtopic.php?f=39&t=2898#p26066) tool.

-After using this software you may require use esprst or power down and power up your zx-uno.

 For sending IRC commands used symbol '!' but not '/'.
 Cause it simpler to type from rubber keyboard.